Taylor Frey: Personal life

 Frey grew up Mormon.
-His hometown is in Las Vegas, Nevada.
+His hometown is Centerville, UT.
 He is gay.
-Frey married American actor and singer Kyle Dean Massey in 2016 in Palm Springs, CA. On April 22, 2021, He and Massey announced that they were expecting their first child via surrogacy.
-The couple welcomed their daughter, Rafa Massey-Frey, via surrogate on October 31, 2021.
+Frey married American actor and singer Kyle Dean Massey in 2016 in Palm Springs, CA. On April 22, 2021, he and Massey announced that they were expecting their first child via surrogacy.
+The couple welcomed their daughter, Rafa Massey-Frey, via surrogate in October, 2021.
+They welcomed their second daughter, Gigi Massey-Frey, via surrogate in May, 2024.
+They welcomed their third child and first son, Savoy Massey-Frey, via surrogate in February, 2026.